SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 In most cases the default values will suffice.
 Click the *Compute* button.

 ..note::
-    As mentioned above in the extrapolation section, :ref:`invariant-extrapolation-section` , the extrapolation range are currently fixed and not adjustable.
-They are designed to keep the computation time reasonable while including as much of the total q range as should be necessary for any SAS data.
+    As mentioned above in the Data Extrapolation section, :ref:`invariant-data-extrapolation` , the extrapolation ranges are currently fixed and not adjustable.
+They are designed to keep the computation time reasonable while including as much of the total $q$ range as should be necessary for any SAS data.

 The details of the calculation are available by clicking the *Status* button at the bottom right of the panel.